'It bit me on my neck and I blacked out': Man recalls last week's polar bear attack in Nunavut | CBC News

 'It bit me on my neck and I blacked out': Man recalls last week's polar bear attack in Nunavut

-When Elijah Kaernerk sneaked a glimpse of a polar bear munching on a carcass outside his cabin near Sanirajak, Nunavut, he was only trying to confirm its presence after being tipped off earlier that there might be one in the area.
+When Elijah Kaernerk sneaked a glimpse of a polar bear munching on a carcass outside his cabin near Sanirajak, Nunavut, he was only trying to confirm its presence after being tipped off that there was one in the area.

-"I went and looked around the corner, and I see the adult polar bear, eating left over food," Kaernerk, a community reporter for Tausunni, recalled to CBC In Inuktitut.
+But when the polar bear spotted Kaernerk looking around the corner, it quickly left what it had been eating.

-"It growled, and left the food … then it stood up and started running towards me.
-I tried running away, and it approached me fast."
+"It growled, and left the food … then it stood up and started running towards me," said Kaernerk, who is the community reporter for Tausunni.

+"I tried running away, and it approached me fast," he said, speaking in Inuktitut.

-Kaernerk was among the three adults who survived a polar bear attack last week near the community of Sanirajak, which sits on Foxe Basin, and has a population of about 800 people.
+Kaernerk was among the three adults who survived a polar bear attack last week near the community of Sanirajak, which sits on Foxe Basin in Nunavut's Baffin region, and has a population of about 800 people.

+The day after the attack, police said in a news release that all three people were "badly injured" but that they were expected to recover.

-It all started when he and two other women — his partner and her sister-in-law — were travelling by ATV to his cabin.
-When they approached, a woman travelling back to the community told them that there was a polar bear near his place.
+Earlier that day, Kaernerk along with his partner and her sister-in-law were travelling by ATV to his cabin when another woman told them there was a polar bear near Kaernerk's place.

-Kaernerk shrugged off the warning.
+Kaernerk had shrugged off the warning.
 But shortly after their arrival, he realized his mistake.

 "It started pulling my hair and it was painful.
 Then it let me go, then started approaching the others."